Interrupting your studies (taking time out)

 Will my Student Finance be affected when I return from an interruption?

 Some elements of student funding could be affected.
-If you need to re-take any period of study (for example if you interrupted in the middle of semester 1, you will need to come back at the start of semester 1, which means re-taking a period of study), then you need to check that you will be eligible for a Tuition Fee Loan and Maintenance Grant (this grant is available to pre-2016 starters only) for the re-take period.
+If you need to re-take any period of study (for example if you interrupted in the middle of semester A, you will need to come back at the start of semester A, which means re-taking a period of study), then you need to check that you will be eligible for a Tuition Fee Loan and Maintenance Grant (this grant is available to pre-2016 starters only) for the re-take period.
 If you normally receive the Maintenance Loan this should remain available providing you will be attending your course.
 See the section of this advice guide Re-taking a period of study in attendance for information about this.